Best Practices for Selenium Test Automation

 This article will highlight a few of these best practices that will help QAs enhance their Selenium tests.

-6 Best Practices to Consider For Selenium Automation
+Best Practices For Selenium Automation

 1. Using the Right Locators